VitamineCChina/Array-Generator-Library/README.md

 This library is distributed under the MIT License.
 See the `LICENSE` file for more details.

 ## Getting Started
-To use the `array_generator` library, simply include the `array_generator.hpp` header file in your project.
+To use the `array_generator` library, simply include the `array_generator.h` header file in your project.
 No additional dependencies are required.

 ### Example Usage
 ```cpp